ArneSamson/il-giro/README.md

 #### Cooktop

 The `Cooktop` module is one of 4 the kitchen modules.
-It is a combination of the `<BaseIsland/>` component, the `<GasStove/>` cooktop component, a `tableTop` component, and the `CooktopFire` component.
-It conditionally renders whether the cooktop has drawers or not, and whether the cooktop has a rounded countertop or not.
+It is a combination of the `<BaseIsland/>` component, the `<GasStove/>` or `<ElectricStove/>` component, and a `tableTop` component It conditionally renders whether the cooktop has drawers or not, wheter it needs a gas or electric cooking fire, and whether the cooktop has a rounded countertop or not.

+#### Tower

 # Helpers